Apache Storm vs Spark Streaming – Feature wise Comparison

 - Spark Streaming: The Driver Node (an equivalent of JT) is SPOF.
 If driver node fails, then all executors will be lost with their received and replicated in-memory information.
 Hence, Spark Streaming uses data checkpointing to get over from driver failure.

-2.6.
+vi.
 Debuggability and Monitoring

 - Storm: Apache Storm UI support image of every topology; with the entire break-up of internal spouts and bolts.
 UI additionally contributes information having any errors coming in tasks and fine-grained stats on the throughput and latency of every part of the running topology.
 It helps in debugging problems at a high level.
-Metric based monitoring: Storm’s inbuilt metrics feature supports framework level for applications to emit any metrics, which can then be simply integrated with external metrics/monitoring systems.
+Metric based monitoring: Storm’s inbuilt metrics feature supports framework level for applications to emit any metrics, which can simply integrate with external metrics/monitoring systems.

 - Spark Streaming: Spark web UI displays an extra Streaming tab that shows statistics of running receivers (whether receivers are active, the variety of records received, receiver error, and so on.) and completed batches (batch process times, queuing delays, and so on).
 It is useful to observe the execution of the application.
 The following 2 info in Spark web UI are significantly necessary for standardization of batch size: